beniman8/content-management-system/README.md

 You have to create a .env file in your directory at the same location the manage.py exists.

-remove the '' when you copy your SECURITY_KEY to the .env file
+remove the commas '' when you copy your SECURITY_KEY to the .env file

 <img src="https://github.com/beniman8/content-management-system/blob/main/envfilelocation.PNG" width=40%>